Innovation and research

 Research and development

-Since our first hydropower development almost a century ago, Hydro Tasmania has been a leader in renewable energy development.
+Since our first hydropower development a century ago, Hydro Tasmania has been a leader in renewable energy development.
 To this day Hydro Tasmania continues to focus on improving aspects of renewable energy with our research and development program.
 The program looks at developing and improving products, processes and even markets.

 At the moment we are focused on three main areas: product innovation and development; asset and resource management; and new renewable technologies.
 Specific projects are: